Follow the Fox keeps selected local civic issues in view through public records, dated updates, current footing notes, and source-backed context.

 Trailhead

-A dated article, source note, meeting-watch item, vote result, public record, or follow-up along the trail.
+A dated article, source note, meeting item, vote result, public record, or follow-up along the way.

 Where it stands now